 Guest is not okay.
 In other words, you do need to authenticate as a user in order to gain any access.
 The share is read only in order to prevent accidental writes or deletions.
 If an application (running as a system user that’s a member of the media group), say Kodi, wants to add metadata to my music it can do it in a separate location, apart from the media files themselves.
 As I said, these are the default share settings but it doesn’t hurt to make them explicitit, if it makes it easier to read the share definition.

-Also, browseable is by default set to yes by default.
+by default.
 Does it make any difference if I have not enabled nmbd and so disabled “browsing” in the general sense?
 Well, yes.
-Here is the result when I ask the host to list shares with browseable = yes:
+Here is the result when I ask the host to list shares with browseable = yes

 [ ~ ] smbclient -U media -L cdg.local